 The argument for structured block play

 © 2013-2015 Gwen Dewar, Ph.D., all rights reserved

 structures with Lego bricks®, Mega Bloks®, Lincoln Logs®, wood blocks, or recycled

-materials--I usually imagine kids being inventive,
+materials--I usually imagine children being inventive,

 experimenting, and designing their own creations.